winitzki/scall/tutorial/programming_dhall.md

 We find that the `zip` function performs a different operation than we may have expected: it is a `zip` derived from the standard monadic `bind` function of lists.
 Nevertheless, this `zip`  operation   satisfies the laws of applicative functors.

-Below in the chapter "Applicative type constructors and their combinators" we will see how to implement other ways of zipping non-empty lists.
+Below in the chapter "Applicative type constructors and their combinators" we will see how to implement other lawful ways of zipping non-empty lists.